 We celebrate the class of 2023 and the impact they have had on each other, our campus community, and beyond – and how that will grow and evolve as they pursue their careers

-Read what our health profession candidates shared were some of the most meaningful parts of their time at UW, what they hope to accomplish in the future, and in some cases, what messages they would give to their younger selves looking back on all they have accomplished.
+Read what our graduates shared were some of the most meaningful parts of their time at UW and what they hope to accomplish in the future.

 Doctor of Medicine, UW School of Medicine and Public Health

 For Jonathan Le, childhood exploration included playing with the equipment in his uncle’s optometry office.
 But it wasn’t all fun and games, as the idea of a career serving others through medicine was reinforced by several family members who work in health care.